Our Faculty and Staff

 Sydney began dancing at Opus II Dance Studio at the age of 5 and became a member of Ashland Regional Ballet in 2012.
 She performed in ballets such as The Nutcracker, Sleeping Beauty, The Firebird, and more!
 After spending five years in the company, she accepted a traineeship with Nashville Ballet.
 Sydney spent three years in the trainee program studying under Paul Vasterling, Nick Mullikin, Kathryn Crews Linsley and guests like Victoria Simon.
 There, she performed in works like Swan Lake, La Bayadère, The Nutcracker, and Lizzie Borden.

 Sydney then joined Fort Wayne Ballet in 2019 as a Corps de Ballet member.
 She danced under the direction of Karen Gibbons-Brown, along with Tracy Tritz, Nurzhan Kulybaev and Eleonora Pokhitonova Hartung.
-In her year there, she performed in Russian, flowers, and snow in The Nutcracker, as well as in excerpts from Dracula and Romeo and Juliet.
+In her year there, she performed in Russian, Waltz of the Flowers, and Snow in The Nutcracker, as well as in excerpts from Dracula and Romeo and Juliet.

 How May We Help You?